drish/cloak/README.md

 Cloak is a simple command line passphrase based file encryption tool, its similar to `openssl enc`, but it uses [scrypt](http://www.tarsnap.com/scrypt.html) for passphrase key derivation and [nacl](https://nacl.cr.yp.to/) box for encryption.

-This tools is still a WIP.
+This tool is still a WIP.

 ## Usage